carnot-tech/jinbaflow-docs/docs/first_workflow.md

 Next, navigate to the Transform module from the sidebar.
 You'll need to set up an input variable for this module.
 Click on the add variable button and assign a name of your choice.
-Link this variable to the csv module to allow data transfer.
+Link this variable to the CSV module to allow the data to transfer.
 Run the workflow to update the module's input.

 <center>